Your Guide To Finding The Best Rain Jackets In Australia

 • Fully seam-sealed design

-• 2-way adjustable fixed peaked hood
+• 2-way adjustable peaked hood that can fold away

 • The cuffs have a velcro adjustment for extra protection against rain